President’s Cabinet

 Provost

-Provost Janice Warner, Ph.D., is chief academic officer for Georgian Court and leads the university’s faculty and curriculum in the GCU School of Arts and Sciences, the School of Business and Digital Media, the School of Education and the Hackensack Meridian Health School of Nursing and Wellness.
-She has served as leader of academic and student affairs since 2018.
+Provost Janice Warner, Ph.D. is chief academic officer for Georgian Court and leads the university’s faculty and curriculum in the School of Arts and Sciences, the School of Business & Digital Media, the School of Education, and the Hackensack Meridian Health School of Nursing and Wellness at GCU.
+She also serves in the lead role for student affairs and athletics roles that she has held since 2018.

 Dr. Warner has also served as a full-time faculty member and held such leadership positions as chair of the Business Curriculum Committee.